 - A person may enter a RACF for the purpose of participating in a group activity led or supervised by an employee, contractor, student or volunteer of the facility.

 - Visits for the purpose of providing end of life support to a resident are permitted and numbers of visitors are not restricted in these circumstances.

 SA Health authorised officers are able to provide exemptions to the Directions if they believe exceptional circumstances exist.
 All requests for exemptions must be made in writing to the Department for Health and Wellbeing via email@example.com.
 Requests should include contact details and any information relevant to the request, including the urgency of the situation.

-All interstate travellers must complete a cross border pre-approval form at least 14 days prior to arrival into South Australia.
+All interstate travellers must complete a cross border pre-approval form prior to arrival into South Australia.
 The cross border travel application form is available from SA Police.

-All staff and visitors to a RACF must be vaccinated against 2020 seasonal influenza.
-Except for infants too young to be vaccinated, exceptional end of life circumstances, and emergency situations.
+All staff and visitors to a RACF must be vaccinated against influenza.
+Except for:

-The only exemption to this requirement is a person who has a medical contraindication to the influenza vaccine.
+- if a person has a medical contraindication to the influenza vaccine.
 A letter from a medical practitioner must be provided to the RACF by any unvaccinated person seeking to enter under this exemption.